When product management theory meets cold reality

 The role of a PM varies by an organization’s size, it also varies whether they work on new ideas or develop established products, and whether they work on customer-facing products or business capabilities and platforms.
 Is the product software, hardware, or data?
 Is it a financial product or service?
 Is the PM operating in a highly regulated industry?
 Perhaps it has all the unique requirements associated with the public sector?

-In this article, we will look at textbook product management, offer a reality check, and advise on what product practitioners can do independently of their context.
+In this article, we take a look at ‘textbook’ product management, offer a reality check, and advise on what product practitioners can do independently of their context.

 The three pillars of good product management